FaserF/ha-dieliga/README.md

 ### Configuration Variables
 - **base url**: input the base url from the dieliga that should be tracked.
 For example https://www.ost.volleyball-freizeit.de (please do not append a '/' in the end!).
 - **liga id**: input your liga id, that should be tracked.
 Unfortunatly this changes every new season.
 You can recieve it by opening Schedule & Table in your browser and then copying the 4/5 digit ID from there.
 You can find the ID here, as an example this would be 1031: https://www.ost.volleyball-freizeit.de/schedule/overview/1031
 - **team_name**: This is optional.
 You can provide your teamname (it has to be spelled exactly like on the liga page!), then this integration will display your teams scoreboard position as sensor state and will filter the upcoming matches to only display matches of your team.
 - **refresh time**: the refresh interval in minutes

 ## Sensor Attributes
 The data is being refreshed every 1440 minutes (once a day) per default, unless otherwise defined in the refresh time.

+The state of the schedule sensor contains in percentage how many games have been completed already this season.
+The state of the scoreboard sensor contains the team position (if a team name has been provided).

+The attributes contains all the relevant team informations.

 ## Bug reporting
 Open an issue over at [github issues](https://github.com/FaserF/ha-dieliga/issues).
 Please prefer sending over a log with debugging enabled.